Rain Hampers Rescue Efforts After Deadly Japan Floods - UrduPoint

 "Because of the heavy rain, we were forced to cancel some emergency flights of helicopters over the disaster zone," local disaster management official Tsubasa Miyamoto told AFP.

-The floods washed away roads and bridges, cutting off many isolated communities cut off.
+The floods washed away roads and bridges, cutting off many isolated communities.

-A local firefighter in the western region of Kagoshima told AFP they used boats to rescue 11 people, but conditions were making it hard to reach others stranded.
+A local firefighter in the western region of Kagoshima told AFP they used boats to rescue 11 people, but conditions were making it hard to reach others.

 "Calls came from people telling us that they wanted to flee their home but they could not do it on their own," he said.